paritytech/devops-guide/src/overview.md

 On the chain operations side, there are two very useful concepts to increase your security.

 First is using cold / warm / hot keys, so that the compromise of say a session key would not lead to any funds being stolen.
-Also using multi-sig accounts on offline devices can greatly help security and also give an on-chain audit trail of all actions, allows for alerting for any onchain actions etc..
+Also using multisig accounts on offline devices can greatly help security and also give an on-chain audit trail of all actions, allows for alerting for any onchain actions etc...

 ![key stages](images/AEEVr6.png)